smhall97/Masters_EEG_FreeWill/README.md

 a) .set to .csv (each row in the csv corresponds to a channel, and each column will relate to one time point [making up the length of the epoch])
 b) From the .csv file to a .pickle format, but this will occur in a separate script, i.e. "CSV to pickle".

-csv_pickle
+CNN_model_final
+- As per DL convention, the data are split into a training, validation and test sets.
-- This is the last data preparation phase before inputting the data into the model for training (in "DeepLearning_EEG")
+- This code splits the data into the three subsets based on two methods:
-- It is important to ensure these files are set up correctly.
--This file will be deleted - as this is only the pseudocode.
-The exectuable code is saved under "new_pickling_v2"

-new_pickling_v2
-- This takes the csv files for various stages of data preparation.
-Data preparation is the stage before the models.
-- The stages are outlined as follows:
-    a) Separated based on person (code) and decision ("left" / "right")
-    b) Separate each window / epoch into frames: frames are based on % values to account for variable window sizes
-    c) There are two ways to send the data through the model.
-These are as follows: i] Separated = separated on a person level = train on some participants; test test on others ii] Grouped = mixed between persons; separation on trial level: train on some, test on some

-DeepLearning_EEG
-- This is very much in the initial stages.
-- The intitial model will be a convolution neural network.
+    a) Separated: some participants are placed in the training set, other data in the validation set and the remainign participants are placed in the test sets.
+    b) All the data are pooled before being randomly split into the three subsets.
-- The model's task is to classify the action (L/R) at each time window preceding the action using the EEG data.
+- The model's task is to classify the action (L/R) at each time window preceding the action using the subconscious EEG data.
+- The subconscious EEG data can be obtained by creating frames of 25 %, 50 %, 75 % of the epoch that will be fed on the model.
+- The DL model is used is based on the Convolutional Neural Network (CNN) created by Schirrmeister et al (2017) - Deep Learning with Convolutional Neural Networks for EEG Decoding and Visualisation